Royal Museums Greenwich offers student internships supporting research in a variety of subjects.

-- Researching and cataloguing our collections of negatives and lantern slides relating to Antarctic expeditions, 1898-1904.
+- Researching and cataloguing areas of the Museum’s collections of negatives and lantern slides relating to Antarctic expeditions during the period 1898-1904.

-- Collections research relating to either the lower deck of the Royal Navy during the period c.
+- Researching the Museum’s collections relating to either the lower deck of the Royal Navy during the period c.
 1860 to 1960; or the lives afloat of merchant marine crews during the same period.

 Simon Stephens, Curator of Ship Model and Boat Collections